emarsden/pgmacs/README.md

     (require 'pgmacs)

 You can later upgrade these to the latest version with `M-x package-vc-upgrade RET pgmacs RET`.
+See the [user manual](https://emarsden.github.io/pgmacs/quickstart.html) for more installation methods (for example using `use-package`).

 To load PGmacs, say